Areas of Practice

 Shield your children

-Often, where the breakdown of a marriage is imminent, or when divorce proceedings are ongoing, parties usually make the mistake of not paying adequate maintenance, or not paying maintenance at all to the spouse or the children.
-Some even make the mistake of not making any claims for maintenance during this period despite rightfully deserving to do so.
+Often, where the breakdown of a marriage is imminent, or when divorce proceedings are ongoing, parties make the mistake of not paying adequate divorce maintenance, or not paying divorce maintenance at all to the spouse or the children.
+Some don’t even realise that they can claim any divorce maintenance during this period, even though they have the right to do so.
 Our lawyers will provide you with comprehensive advice and information on your rights as a spouse and as a parent.

-On the other hand, we also understand the injustice of being wrongly accused of inflicting violence and in addition, provide services in defending a PPO that has been wrongfully filed against you.
+On the other hand, we also understand the injustice of being wrongly accused of inflicting violence.
+Because we firmly believe in justice and fairness for all, we provide services to help defend you when a PPO has been wrongfully filed against you.
 Domestic violence can have a traumatic and lasting impact on you and your family.
 Let our experienced lawyers guide you through protecting yourself and your family.

 I.R.B.
 Law is recognised as a team of leading Singapore divorce lawyers with a track record of success in resolving matrimonial disputes.
 Our lawyers have over a century of a combined experience as litigators and are ready to assist you with your matrimonial dispute.